BioSci Honors Program

 • Students who receive honors credit for a class will have a statement underneath that class on their transcript that they met the Honors requirements for that class.

 2. Students in the program must conduct a research project and complete the accompanying three research classes: BSC 497, BSC 498, and BSC 499.
-The research project typically requires about 1 to 1.5 years to complete, so plan ahead.
+The research project typically requires about 1.5 years to complete, so plan ahead.

 • Students need to find a research mentor and develop a project.
 The research project must have a biological focus, but could center on teaching, service, or outreach rather than more traditional biological research.